Dogecon/siteMVP/index.md

 <br>

 ## Dogecon Vancouver 2018 is a weekend celebration of the social layer of crypto culture, embracing memes and tweetstorms as the current pinnacle of human art and attention.
-Using the Year of the Doge as a launchpad, we'll engage in a range of participatory experiences from carefree and whimsical Partying to deep dialectical dialogues.

-### Dogecon will be the crypto *unconvention*, where play and art are granted as much reverence as math and hardware.
-We'll be livestreaming everything, with ample opportunities for our attendees to make their voices heard, from Speed Debates to Crypto Confessional Booths.
-Come roll up your sleeves and get zany with the decentralist scene!

 {:.shrinkpic}
 ![Much Dogecon](/images/posters/dogecon_event.png)
   <figcaption>Our amazing first save-the-date image, by Cameron Gray</figcaption>
   <br>
   <br>

 ## Speakers